 We must work to create a context where people can live with their deepest differences.
 The recent turmoil in Syria, Iraq and Ukraine—including the alarming spike in incidents of violence and persecution of Christians, Muslim communities, and other religious minorities—offers the latest examples of what happens if we do not.

 Religious freedom is a principle upon which our country was founded, and its promotion is a significant factor in U.S. national security and related global interests.
-As Secretary of State John Kerry recently stated, “Attacks on religious freedom are therefore both a moral and a strategic national security concern for the United States.”

 While participants of the Roundtable continue to engage the U.S. government and work with it when and where it will help, they do not rely on or wait for it to achieve the goal.
 Rather, participants also reach out directly to other governments, and the meaningful dialogues we have opened with ambassadors, embassies, and delegations are designed to grow into results-driven collaborations.
 Indeed, they are manifestations of “bottom-up” civil society engaging the “top-down” of authoritarian governments, something participants want to model in the context of multiple bilateral relations.